 Swiss-domiciled group companies of banks, insurance companies and financial market infrastructures which carry out significant functions for activities requiring authorisation are referred to as “significant group companies”.
 They are subject to specific provisions set out in banking and insurance legislation, as well as laws governing financial market infrastructures, in the event of restructuring or bankruptcy.

-The significant functions carried out by significant group companies include the following areas (non-exhaustive list):
+The significant functions carried out by significant group companies include the following areas (non-exhaustive):

 |Banks and financial market infrastructures||Insurance companies|